habemus/habemus-account-server/client/browser/ui/dialog/README.md

-# HAuthDialog
+# HAccountDialog

-UI for authentication through h-auth.
+UI for authentication through h-account.

 It does not use Polymer nor any front-end framework as it is intended to be used in multiple environments.